 The proposed method that switches processing unit of prediction between sub-partition (same as TU) and CU for CUs applied ISP is tested.

-If a sub-partition width is less than 4 pixels, prediction is processed by CU.
+If a sub-partition width is less than a threshold, prediction is processed by CU.
 It is same as the intra prediction process when ISP is not applied.

-Otherwise (if the sub-partition width is greater than or equal to 4 pixels), prediction is processed by sub-partition.
+Otherwise (if the sub-partition width is greater than or equal to the threshold), prediction is processed by sub-partition.
 It is same as the ISP process in VTM-5.

+The threshold value is defined as follows.

+Test 3-1.1.1: The threshold is 4 pixels.

+CU-based prediction is applied for CUs whose sub-partition size is 1xN or 2xN.

+Test 3-1.1.2: The threshold is 2 pixels.

+CU-based prediction is applied for CUs whose sub-partition size is 1xN.